suvrangshu-barua/suvrangshu-barua.github.io/_pages/about.md

   - /about.html
 ---

-🎮 Working as a Lead Programmer at [Beefhammer Games](https://beefhammergames.com/)
+🎮 Master’s Student at the University of Gothenburg | Lead Programmer at [Beefhammer Games](https://beefhammergames.com/)

 🎲 Always have my hands dirty with the latest tech - there's something magical about AI reshaping how we build, automate, and create.
 I'm that person who sees a problem and thinks "there's got to be a way to automate this."

-🎯 Currently working on my physical and mental wellbeing 💪 & forming daily habits 📋
+🎯 Currently residing in Gotheburg, open to relocate anywhere in Sweden

 👨‍💻 Job Experience
 ------